Our Governors and their roles

 Mrs Helen Morris (Headteacher)

-I live in Steyning, having moved from Brighton five years ago, with my husband Tim and our much loved pet tortoise.
+I live in Steyning, having moved from Brighton seven years ago, with my husband Tim and our much loved pet tortoise.

 I feel very privileged to work with such a committed and able Governing Body.
 They offer the school support and challenge in equal measure as we strive towards our shared vision of continuous improvement to make Summerlea CP School outstanding in the view of parents/carers, staff, children and the whole community, as well as Ofsted.